sammi-turner/Minimal-DWM-Build/README.md

 sudo make clean install
 ```

+8. Add picom and termite configs, such as the ones in my [Arcolinux-Dotfiles](https://github.com/sammi-turner/Arcolinux-Dotfiles) repo.
-8. Log out of your session.
+9. Log out of your session.
-9. When you log back in, select 'DWM Session' from the menu rather than your default desktop environment.
+10. As you log back in, select 'DWM session' rather than 'Xfce Session'.

 ## Set the desktop background with Nitrogen.

-On your first log in, the bar will appear, but not your desktop background!
+On your first log in, the bar will appear, but not your desktop background.

-So for your next log in, set your wallpaper using nitrogen.
+So for the second log in, set your wallpaper using nitrogen.

 ## Change themes and icons with lxappearance